utlib/collections-uoft/docs/ingest_instructions.md

 Manual ingests by UTL ITS are possible during this migration period.

+Please clear all copyright and privacy considerations for the collection before submitting the images to Collections U of T for online public access.

 To ingest into an existing top-level collection, [contact us](mailto:digitalinitiatives@library.utoronto.ca) with the following details:

 **If creating a new collection, include:**